 Now we were prepared to serve the Military needs also and the experience gained from designing PSLVs and GSLVs was now being used to develop Long Range missile systems ; Prithvi, Agni etc.

-We had everything now; the Scientists, the technicians, the launch stations, the launch vehicles, the command structure, the institutions etc that we needed and developed in these seven decades to achieve what we have achieved.
+We had everything now; the Scientists, the technicians, the launch stations, the launch vehicles, the command structure, the institutions etc that we needed and developed in these seven decades to soar deeper into the space.

 So now we were ready for the bigger accomplishments and could think big .